How to Manage Financially when Newly Single

 7. Check Your Will

 Often if we are in a long relationship, these things get changed so they are the beneficiaries.
-Change that asap!
+Remove them and make it someone who matters to you now.

 What tips would you add for those who are newly single?